ffund/run-my-experiment-on-geni-blog/2016-03-06-conduct-a-simple-man-in-the-middle-attack-on-a-wifi-hotspot.md

 ### Exercise

 This experiment highlights the danger of sending data "in the clear" (i.e. unencrypted) over an insecure medium.
-In this example, the attacker was even able to work around the encryption at Layer 2 to capture sensitive data!
+In this example, the attacker was even able to work around the per-client, per-session encryption keys at Layer 2 to capture sensitive data!

-Using encryption at the application layer makes it much more difficult for a malicious attacker to capture credentials send over an insecure medium.
+Using encryption at the application layer makes it much more difficult for a malicious attacker on the wireless channel to capture credentials sent over an insecure medium.

 To see how this works, try using SFTP - secure FTP - in place of FTP.
 Leave Ettercap (and the ARP spoofing) running on the Mallory node, and on Alice, run